Unconventional Majorana fermions on the surface of topological superconductors protected by rotational symmetry: Introduction

-One common feature of the propagating Majorana surface states, known up to now, is that they are described by gapless spin-1/2 fermions with a quasi-relativistic dispersion relation, similar to the surface states of TIs or TCIs.
-However, there is no fundamental reason for the surface states of TSCs or TCSCs to take the form of a spin-1/2 fermion with a quasi-relativistic dispersion relation.
-Recent discoveries of novel low-energy excitations in bulk semimetals or bulk nodes of superconductors, such as spin-1 and spin-3/2 fermions~\cite{kennett2011birefringent,bradlyn2016beyond,liang2016semimetal,tang2017multiple}, nodal lines~\cite{kim2015dirac,fang2015topological} and nodal surfaces~\cite{agterberg2017bogoliubov,bzdusek2017robust}, have shown that novel fermionic excitations protected by crystalline symmetries can emerge in bulk crystals, although none of them has been realized as anomalous surface states.
-On the surface of TCSCs, the additional $P$ symmetry combined with crystalline symmetries may allow new types of Majorana boundary fermions distinct from spin-1/2 fermions, which are unique to TSCSs and unachievable in TCIs.
+Topologically stable gapless surface states are the hallmark of three-dimensional (3D) topological insulators (TIs) and topological superconductors (TSCs)~\cite{hasan2010colloquium}.
+One common feature of such surface states is that they appear as spin-1/2 fermions with a quasi-relativistic dispersion relation.
+According to the recent classification of TI surface states using wallpaper groups~\cite{wieder2018wallpaper}, gapless surface states of TIs always have the form of Dirac or Weyl fermions locally, while their global band structure can take various forms~\cite{wang2016hourglass,alexandradinata2016topological,wieder2018wallpaper}.
+However, as crystalline systems do not have Lorentz symmetry, there is no fundamental reason forbidding more exotic dispersion relations.
+Indeed, the discovery of exotic low-energy excitations in bulk semimetals and bulk nodes of superconductors, such as spin-1 and spin-3/2 fermions~\cite{kennett2011birefringent,bradlyn2016beyond,liang2016semimetal,tang2017multiple,hu2018topological}, nodal lines~\cite{zhang2013time,kim2015dirac,fang2015topological} and nodal surfaces~\cite{agterberg2017bogoliubov,bzdusek2017robust}, have shown that unconventional fermionic excitations protected by crystalline symmetries can emerge in bulk crystals.
+Also, in contrast to TI surface states, symmetry-protected surface Majorana fermions (MFs) of TSCs have not yet been exhaustively characterized.
+Considering that TSCs have particle-hole symmetry that is absent in TIs, the surfaces of TSCs may host unusual fermions, which go beyond spin-1/2 fermions on TI surfaces.